 How long do charge offs stay on your credit report?

 Charge-offs remain on your credit report for seven years from the date the account was charged off.

 Charge-offs can cause a huge drop in your credit scores.
-Just having one on your credit report will more than likely lead to being declined for most loans or credit cards as they are one of the worst items to have on your credit reports.
+Just having one charge off on your credit report will more than likely lead to being declined for most loans or credit cards as they are one of the worst items to have on your credit reports.
 However, it’s possible to remove a charge-off before the seven-year mark.